 Once you’ve streamlined PFMEA into your DLC, you know what can go wrong and, when it goes wrong, how it can impact the business.
 Inevitably, that will happen and will trigger the need for RCA.
 We suggest including the following as part of your operational model:

-Capture and Automate — means to capture newly identified ‘failure modes’ from RCA activities and automate them into the List of Values (LOVs) maintained in your Application Lifecycle Management (ALM) tool.
-Goal: continuous improvement.
+Means to capture newly identified ‘failure modes’ from RCA activities and automate them into the List of Values (LOVs) maintained in your Application Lifecycle Management (ALM) tool.
+Goal: continuous improvement

 SDLC Partners’ Root Cause Analysis (RCA) engine enables clients to take data through effective RCA and ensure the right initiatives are identified, prioritized, tracked and measured, delivering improved bottom line and customer outcomes while still holding the necessary functional leads accountable for implementation and timely success.
 Our goal is to help you meet — or better — exceed executive management expectations.